Li Mei-shu: Education

-Li Meishu began to demonstrate a propensity for painting in his early years.
+Li was born to an upper-class family in Sankakuyū (Saⁿ-kak-éng), Japanese Taiwan (modern-day Sanxia District, New Taipei City) on 13 March 1902.
+He began to demonstrate a propensity for painting in his early years.
 In 1918, he was accepted into the Painting Division of the Taiwan Governor-General's National Language School.
 He taught himself painting after school through a copy of A Collection of Lectures, which he ordered from Japan through post.
 Upon graduating, he taught at Zuihō Public School (in modern-day Ruifang District).
-During this time, he participated in the Summer Art Seminar organized by Ishikawa Kinichiro.
+During this time, he participated in the Summer Art Seminar organized by Kinichiro Ishikawa.
 His works 'Still Life and Backstreets of Sanxia' were selected for the first and second Taiwan Art Exhibitions (Taiten), respectively.

 He then obtained his family’s consent to go to Japan to further his painting studies.
 In 1929, he was accepted by the Division of Western Painting at the Tokyo School of Fine Arts, where he studied with teachers such as Okada Saburousuke and Kobayashi Mango.

 Work and public life

-After graduating in 1934, Li returned to Taiwan and co-founded the Tai-Yang Art Society along with artists such as Liao Chi-chun, Tan Ting-pho, and Yen Shui-long.
+After graduating in 1934, Li returned to Taiwan and co-founded the Tai-Yang Art Society along with artists such as Liao Chi-chun, Tan Teng-pho, and Yen Shui-long.
 In 1935, his work Girl at Rest was the special selection of the ninth Taiwan Art Exhibition.
 In 1939, his work Red Dress was selected for the third Ministry of Education Art Exhibition (Shin Bunten).

 After World War II, Li served several terms as chairman of Sanxia street, township representative, and county councilor.
 From 1945, he served as director of the re-construction committee of Qingshui Zushi (Divine Ancestor) Temple in Sanxia.
-He invited his friends in the art community, such as Chen Jin, Lin Yushan, Guo Xuehu, to complete the stone walls and sculptures of Zushi Temple together, making Zushi Temple a collective work of the artists.
+He invited his friends in the art community, such as Chen Jin, Lin Yushan, Guo Xuehu, to reconstruct the stone walls and sculptures of Changfu Temple (locally known as Zushi Temple) together; this reconstruction was considered to be Li's masterpiece.

 In 1962, he devoted himself to the promotion of art education by teaching in the art departments of schools such as Chinese Culture University, National Taiwan University of Arts, and National Taiwan Normal University.